solita/solita-cd/skeletons/magritte/doc/design_principles.rst

 There's such a variety of technologies, operating environments, release cycles, development and QA processes, divisions of labor, legal requirements, and so on, that building a deployment pipeline often can't be outsourced to people who don't understand the work and the context it's done in.
-An off-the-shelf one-size-fits-all deployment pipeline can never cover all this variety, as such a pipeline would drown in parameters (and the complexity created by their interaction) and it would still never be flexible enough.
+An off-the-shelf, one-size-fits-all deployment pipeline can never cover all this variety, as such a pipeline would drown in parameters (and the complexity created by their interaction) and it would still never be flexible enough.